jhuashao/norm-sans/README.md

 ### Open Source

 Norm Sans is ready to use right out of the box and works particularly well in display sizes, but can hold its own when set in body text.
-Modification, re-distribution, and commercial usage is made possible under the SIL Open Font License, Version 1.1.
+Modification, re-distribution, and commercial usage is made possible under the [SIL Open Font License, Version 1.1](https://opensource.org/licenses/OFL-1.1).

 ## Download Norm Sans

 ### Font Files

-All Font Formats:

-Download Norm Sans
+[All Font Formats - Download Norm Sans]

 Individual Font File Formats([?](https://creativemarket.com/blog/the-missing-guide-to-font-formats)):